V & W Class destroyers played a vital part in evacuating the

 the side into the water.
 We remained at this perilous angle until our

-engines, going astern took the desired effect and we became upright
+engines, going astern had the desired effect and we became upright

 Thus ended my first six weeks in a sea going ship.
-We then took the
+We took the

 skipper, Lt Cmdr E.C.Coates, and our new Engineer was Commissioned